Well, hello there and happy new year.

-As an aside, if you are interested in any of these, all the buy links are on my book page.
+As an aside, if you are interested in any of my books, all the buy links are on my book page.

 What did you learn this year?

-This year my eyes were opened to the best and worst of people’s behaviour.
+The same as last year – my eyes were opened to the best and worst of people’s behaviour.
 Some examples of selfishness and stupidity took my breath away and at other times I found myself being a lot more “judgey” than I usually am.
 Other than that:

 - How fortunate we are to live where we do.